* Global stocks at 3 1/2 week high

-But gauges of investor anxiety, including stock volatility, showed little sign of strain, flummoxing some investors.
+But gauges of investor anxiety, including stock volatility, showed no signs of strain.

-The VIX, which measures volatility on the S&P 500, was last trading at 11.79.
+The VIX, which measures volatility on the S&P 500, was last trading flat at 11.64.
 It has fallen from more than 50 to less than 12 in just 83 days - a record decline, traders said.

-Oil prices also rose as plunging exports from OPEC member Venezuela crimped supply in the market.
+Oil prices rose, shaking off some of the previous session's losses as plunging exports from OPEC member Venezuela crimped supply in the market.

-In emerging markets, stocks climbed 0.4 percent to a three-week high, supported by the weaker dollar.
-UBS analysts declared "buying time" for emerging stocks, upgrading Mexico, Poland and Colombia while downgrading Brazil.
+In emerging markets, stocks climbed 0.5 percent to a three-week high, supported by the weaker dollar.